New Jersey Medical School

-New Jersey Medical School (NJMS)—also known as Rutgers New Jersey Medical School—is a medical school of Rutgers University, a public research university in Newark, New Jersey.
-It has been part of the Rutgers Division of Biomedical and Health Sciences since the 2013 dissolution of the University of Medicine and Dentistry of New Jersey.
+New Jersey Medical School (NJMS) is the medical school of Rutgers University, a public university in Newark, New Jersey.
+It has been part of the Rutgers Health since the 2013 dissolution of the University of Medicine and Dentistry of New Jersey.
 Founded in 1954, NJMS is the oldest school of medicine in New Jersey.

 History

 The school of medicine was founded in 1954 as the Seton Hall College of Medicine and Dentistry, established under the auspices of the Roman Catholic Archdiocese of Newark, in Jersey City, New Jersey.
-On August 6, 1954, the College was incorporated as a legal entity separate from Seton Hall University, but with an interlocking Board of Trustees.
+On August 6, 1954, the college was incorporated as a legal entity separate from Seton Hall University, but with an interlocking Board of Trustees.
 The first class of 80 students was admitted to the four-year MD program in September 1956, becoming only the sixth medical school in the New York City metropolitan area.
 In 1965, the institution was acquired by the State of New Jersey, renamed the New Jersey College of Medicine and Dentistry (NJCMD), and relocated to Newark, New Jersey.
 With the passing of the Medical and Dental Education Act of 1970, signed into law by Governor William T. Cahill on June 16, the College of Medicine and Dentistry of New Jersey (CMDNJ) was created, merging NJCMD with the two-year medical school established at Rutgers University in 1961, under a single board of trustees.
 With the creation of the CMDNJ, the medical school adopted its title the New Jersey Medical School.
 In 1981, legislation signed on December 10 by Governor Byrne established CMDNJ as the University of Medicine and Dentistry of New Jersey (UMDNJ).
 NJMS served as one of five regional campuses that constitute the UMDNJ health science institution.

-On June 28, 2012 the New Jersey state legislature passed a bill that dissolved the University of Medicine and Dentistry of New Jersey and merged most of its schools including New Jersey Medical School with Rutgers University forming a new Rutgers Division of Biomedical and Health Sciences effective July 1, 2013.
-With a cohesive student body, each class consisting of approximately 170 students, NJMS is experiencing impressive growth on a number of fronts.
-Robert L. Johnson is the current dean.
+On June 28, 2012, the New Jersey state legislature passed a bill that dissolved the University of Medicine and Dentistry of New Jersey and merged most of its schools including New Jersey Medical School with Rutgers University forming a new Rutgers Division of Biomedical and Health Sciences effective July 1, 2013.